sharanya-shetty-6874/sharanya-shetty-6874/README.md

 - I can discuss movie theories for hours.
 - My music playlist changes every week.
-- I start personal projects faster than I finish them.
-- I sketch when I need a break from screens.
 - Half my saved posts are AI related, the other half are movie recommendations.

 ---